dlpnd/nvr-wiki/docs/Shaders/VolumetricFog.md

 ---

-### AmountInterior

-Global multiplier for fog strength in interiors

->Default: 1.0

----

 ### SunPower

 Controls the influence of Sun Color when shining through fog

->Default: 1.0
+>Default: 0.2

 ---

-### LowFogDensity
+### FogSaturation

-Density of low lying fog using weather fog colors and sun influence
+Tune the saturation of the fog

->Default: 1.0
+>Default: 1.7

 ---

-### LowFogFalloff
+### MinimumBaseFog

-Vertical falloff of low fog
+How much fog will be present as a base line when weather has no fog

->Default: 1.0
+>Default: 0.2

 ---

-### LowFogDist
+### WeatherImpact

-Distance falloff of low fog, low values disperse fog vs concentrate distant fog
+How much the fog will scale with weather fog strength

->Default: 1.0
+>Default: 0.6

 ---

-### LowFogBlend
+### DistantFogRange

-Influence of low fog vs height fog when blending the two forms
+Range of the distance fog that blends moutains into the sky.

->Default: 1.0
+>Default: 0.9

 ---

-### LowFogHeight
+### DistantFogBlend

-Adjusts the level that additional height falloff occurs at for low fog
+Blending power of the distant fog

->Default: 1.0
+>Default: 0.3

 ---

+### DistantFogHeight

+Height limit for the distant fog.
+If set to 0, will use the sky as a mask.

+>Default: 0.3

+---

 ### HeightFogDensity

-Density of low lying fog using a weather fog color, sky color blend and sun color blend
+Density multiplier for the general height fog

->Default: 1.0
+>Default: 0.6

 ---